Skip to main content

 • Sex Hormone-Binding Globulin (SHBG) This protein, produced mainly in the liver, acts like a transport vehicle for testosterone and estrogen in the bloodstream.
 It binds to these hormones, rendering them inactive until they are released.
 Your metabolic health, particularly your insulin levels, directly regulates SHBG production.
 High insulin levels suppress SHBG, which alters the amount of “free” or biologically active hormone available to your brain.

 The journey to cognitive optimization begins with this foundational knowledge.
 By viewing your symptoms through the lens of interconnected systems, you move from a place of passive experience to one of active understanding.
-Your is not a random failing; it is a logical, biological response to a specific set of internal conditions.
+Your brain fog is not a random failing; it is a logical, biological response to a specific set of internal conditions.
 Adjusting those conditions is entirely within the realm of possibility.

 Table 1 ∞ Key Biological Players and Their Primary Functions